chromium/chromium/components/onc/docs/onc_spec.md

     * (optional) - **string**
     * Activation type.

+* **AdminAssignedAPNIds**
+    * (optional) - **array of string**
+    * List of custom APN configuration IDs added by the admin that map to APNs that will be applied to the eSIM this cellular network configuration maps to. *CustomAPNList* will be automatically constructed from the provided *AdminAssignedAPNIds*, each mapping to a unique APN in the the top-level *AdminAPNList*.

 * **AllowRoaming**
     * (optional) - **boolean**
     * Whether cellular data connections are allowed when the device is roaming.